serverless/serverless/README.md

 Web, mobile and IoT applications can be built on JAWS, since JAWS is mostly a back-end focused framework.
 JAWS comes with a `front` folder, but doesn't do much with it (yet).
 In the future, JAWS will provide more automation for front-end development.

-JAWS relies heavily on AWS Cloudformation to keep track of all of the AWS resources your application requires in each stage/region.
-This way, you can easily provision/replicate your AWS resources at once, and roll back to previous deployments, for every stage/region your application uses.

 JAWS applications' back-end runs on AWS Lambda functions which can be seen in the `back` folder.
-To encourage the development of re-usable, standardized and optimized lambda functions, JAWS keeps all of your app's lambda functions in the **[AWS-Module](https://github.com/awsm-org/awsm)** format.
+To encourage the development of re-usable, standardized and optimized lambda functions, JAWS keeps all of your app's lambda functions in the **[AWS-Module](https://github.com/awsm-org/awsm) (awsm)** format.
 This format was created for JAWS, and the JAWS CLI features commands to help you generate scaffolding for your aws_modules.

 Possibly the best feature of aws_modules is they make it easy for developers to publish and share their lambda functions and encourage a module ecosystem.
-Hopefully, in the near future, when you are building your serverless app, you will be able to select from a large variety of pre-written lambda functions, designed by the JAWS community for re-use, optimization, easy installation and deployment!
+In the near future, when you are building your serverless app, you will be able to select from a large variety of pre-written lambda functions, designed by the JAWS community for re-use, optimization, easy installation and deployment!

 <p align="center">
 <a href="https://github.com/awsm-org/awsm" target="_blank"><img src="img/jaws_and_awsm.png" align="center" width="400" alt="awsm aws-module jaws"></a>
 </p>

 Every JAWS application can have multiple stages and multiple regions within each stage.
-JAWS replicates your application across each stage/region using CloudFormation as in the diagram below:
+JAWS relies heavily on AWS Cloudformation to keep track of all of the AWS resources your application requires in each stage/region.
+This way, you can easily provision/replicate your AWS resources at once, and roll back to previous deployments, for every stage/region your application uses.

 ![jaws framework deployment diagram](img/jaws_deployment_diagram.png)